The Annual Diocesan Appeal Supports the People and Parishes IN SOUTHWEST IOWA

 - Every parish meeting their parish goal has the opportunity to receive 100% of payments received above and beyond their parish goal, free from the Diocesan assessment.

-- Every gift is tax‐deductible to the extent allowed by law.
+- Every gift is tax‐deductible.

-- The average gift in 2019 was $396 (as of January, 2020).
+- The average gift in 2022 was $507

-- A total of 10,449 households contributed to the 2019 Appeal (as of January, 2020).
+- A total of 9,449 households contributed to the 2022 Appeal (as of January, 2023).